International Boxing Association to offer prize money to medallists at 2024 Olympic Games in Paris

 "We pride ourselves on being among the pioneers in rewarding the athletes for their Olympic successes.

-Chris Roberts OBE, the IBA's secretary general and CEO, added: 'We are setting a clear example for many on how international federations should be treating their champions.
+Chris Roberts OBE, the IBA's secretary general and chief executive, added: 'We are setting a clear example for many on how international federations should be treating their champions.

 "This is real support with real actions, a thing that has become rare in the international sports environment.
 We are happy to be the lead sport to have this opportunity to support our boxers and reward them for their hard work and dedication."